Studio

 It is open to designers at all stages, educators, researchers, artists, and cultural practitioners—or anyone drawn to fashion as a site of reflection, meaning, and connection.

-Elements of the project are already being explored through ongoing practice, with further iterations in development.
+→Elements of the project are already being explored in small group educational settings and through ongoing practice.

 Beautiful Strangeness